buehler/mse-project-thesis-1/sections/04_distributed_auth.md

 - X509 Certificates
 - Any other structured format

-The problem with other structured formats is that tamper protection must be done manually.
+The problem with other structured formats is that tamper protection and encoding must be done manually.
 JWT tokens provide a specified way of attaching a hashed version of the whole content [@RFC7519] and therefore provide a method of validating a JWT token if it is still valid and if the sender is trusted.
-The receiving end can fetch a public key from the origin and then validates the signature.
+If the receiving end has his key material from the same PKI (and therefore the same CA), it can check the certificate and the integrity of the JWT token.
 If the signature is correct, the JWT token has been issued by a trusted and registered instance of the authentication network.

+X509 certificates - as defined in **RFC5280** [@RFC5280] - define another valid way
+of transporting data and properties about something to another party.
+"Certificate Extensions" can be defined by "private communities" and are attached to the certificate itself [@RFC5280, sec.
+4.2, sec.
+4.2.2].

-While X509 certificates could be used instead of JWT to transport this data, it often is cumberstone to extract the needed information from the certificates.
+While X509 certificates could be used instead of JWT to transport this data, using certificates would enforce the translator to act as intermediate CA and create new certificates for each request.
-From our experience, extracting and manipulating certificates, for example in C\#, is not a task done lightely.
+From our experience, creating, extracting and manipulating certificates, for example in C\#, is not a task done easily.
+Since this solution should be as easy to use as it can be, manipulating certificates in translators does not seem to be a feasible option.
+For the sake of simplicity and the well known usage, further work to this project will probably use JWT tokens to transmit the users identity.

 ## Implementation Proof of Concept (PoC)